ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 Section 5: Submit Transactions
 ==============================

-**1.** From the IBM Blockchain Platform extension, you can click on the `local_fabric` gateway.
+**1.** From the IBM Blockchain Platform Extension, you can click on the `local_fabric` gateway.
 It will then use the `admin` ID.
-It will display all of you channels that this gateway can see, in this case it is only `mychannel`.
-If you untoggle `mychannel` you will see `Kale@0.0.1` as an instantiate smart contract on the channel.
+It will display all of your channels that this gateway can see, in this case it is only `mychannel`.
+If you untoggle `mychannel` you will see `Kale@0.0.1` as an instantiated smart contract on the channel.
 If you had multiple smart contracts on here, you would see those as well.
 Now, if you untoggle `Kale@0.0.1` you will see the various transactions you can execute.